Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Introduction

-In our analysis, we go below FP32 and also consider precision that is not necessarily implemented in current hardware.
+To extend the range of arithmetic precisions, we go below FP32 and also consider precision that is not necessarily implemented in current hardware.
 To facilitate that, we rely on a software emulation of the precision.
 However, we have also developed native FP32 versions of Neko, Simson, and, partially, SSDC.
 This work reveals that naively reducing the precision of all reals may lead to various pitfalls.
-Therefore, besides presenting simulation results, we also summarize practical experiences in adapting our codes to FP32, in order to aid other members of the community in similar efforts.
+Therefore, in addition to presenting simulation results, we also summarize our practical experiences in adapting our codes to FP32, in order to aid other members of the community in similar efforts.
+While not used in the work, tools such as the Herbie project~\citep{herbie}, which aim at identifying floating\rev{-}point problems in the code, may be of particular interest when adapting the codes for lower precisions.

 The paper is structured as follows.
 Section 2 provides a description of the common floating-point formats.
 Section 3 introduces the four CFD codes that will be used for the present study.
 The remainder of the paper presents the impact of precision on four different flow cases: Turbulent channel flow will be analysed in Section 4, and Section 5 treats transitional channel flow.
 External flow with separation is discussed in Section 6, followed by the flow around wings in Section 7.
 Practical experiences and conclusions wrap up the paper in Sections 8 and 9.